Dollar prices fall in Baghdad and Erbil markets - Shafaq News

 Shafaq News – Baghdad / Erbil

-On Wednesday, the exchange rates of the US dollar against the Iraqi dinar dropped in Baghdad and Erbil markets.
+On Sunday, the exchange rates of the US dollar against the Iraqi dinar declined in both Baghdad and Erbil markets.

-According to a survey conducted by Shafaq News Agency, the dollar's rate decreased with the opening of the Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 142,700 dinars per 100 dollars, down from 143,100 dinars on Tuesday.
+According to a Shafaq News survey, the dollar price fell at the opening of Baghdad’s Al-Kifah and Al-Harithiya exchanges to 142,650 dinars per 100 dollars, down from 142,900 dinars on Saturday.

-In Baghdad, currency exchange stores recorded a selling rate of 143,250 dinars per 100 dollars and a buying rate of 142,250 dinars.
+In Baghdad, currency exchange shops recorded a selling rate of 143,000 dinars per 100 dollars and a buying rate of 142,000 dinars.